antononcube/Raku-ML-TriesWithFrequencies/README-work.md

 say trie-shrink(trie-create-by-split(<core cort>)).toMapFormat;
 ```

-On such representation is based the Trie functionalities implementations of the Mathematica package [AAp2].
+The Hash-representation is used in the Mathematica package [AAp2].
-Hence, such WL format is provided by the package:
+Hence, such WL format is provided by the Raku package:

 ```perl6
 say trie-shrink(trie-create-by-split(<core cort>)).toWLFormat;